gustavoguichard/make-service/README.md

 - 🤩 Type-safe return of `response.json()` and `response.text()`.
 Defaults to `unknown` instead of `any`.
 - 🚦 Easily setup an API with a `baseURL` and common `headers` for every request.
 - 🏗️ Compose URL from the base by just calling the endpoints and an object-like `query`.
+- 🐾 Replaces URL wildcards with an object of `params`.
 - 🧙‍♀️ Automatically stringifies the `body` of a request so you can give it a JSON-like structure.
 - 🐛 Accepts a `trace` function for debugging.